Lex4hex/secured-shop/README.md

 - Java 8
 - Postgres 9.6
 - Hibernate 5.2
-- Spring MVC, Security 4.3
+- Spring MVC, Boot, Security 4.3
 - Spring OAuth 2
-- Tomcat 8
 - Maven 3

 ## Deploy and configuration
 - Create database in Postgres and restore from dump `shopDump.sql`
 - Edit `application.properties` in resources accordingly to your database settings
-- Place `ShopAPI.war` and `application.properties` together in Tomcat deploy directory, application looks for `application.properties` in `./`
-- Deploy application
+- Run application as Spring Boot app in IDE
+- Alternatively you can build a jar using `mvn clean install spring-boot:repackage` and run it by `java -jar shopAPI.jar`

 ## Authentication, authorization and credentials
  - In database dump there is already one admin user: `admin:abc123`